-Juliana is the current fellow for Events and Operations.
+Juliana is the current associate on the Events and Operations team.
 Born and raised in the Bay Area, she attended Emory University in Atlanta and graduated with a BA in English and Creative Writing and a Certificate in Business Administration.
-Previously, Juliana interned in Global Communications at Agilent Technologies and started a business, JMB Workshops, teaching writing classes.
-She is currently editing a textbook on trademark law.
+Previously, Juliana edited a textbook on trademark law, interned in Global Communications at Agilent Technologies, and started a business, JMB Workshops, teaching writing classes.

-Meaghan is a Manager for Operations and Events, and previously served as the Dedicated Advisor to all House and Senate offices.
+Meaghan is Special Assistant to the President and Operations Manager.
+She most recently served as a Manager of Operations and Events.
+Prior to that, Meaghan was the Dedicated Advisor to all House and Senate offices.
 She joined National Journal as a fellow in 2015.
 Prior to starting with National Journal, Meaghan worked in Member Services at the Whitney Museum of American Art in New York.
 Hailing from Charlotte, N.C., Meaghan received a B.A. in Political Science and History from Wellesley College.

 Associate Director, Events

 Sara Mazzoleni is the Associate Director of Events.
 She joined National Journal in 2014, as an events fellow for National Journal LIVE.
 A Florida native, she is a graduate of Florida State University with degrees in Hospitality Management and Political Science.